BrainXLab/BrainXLab.github.io/content/authors/GanHe/_index.md

 ---
 # Display name
-title: Kai Du 杜凯
+title: Gan He （何干）
 # Full name (for SEO)
-first_name: Kai
+first_name: Gan
-last_name: Du
+last_name: He

 # Username (this should match the folder name)
 authors:
-  - 杜凯
+  - GanHe

 # Is this the primary user of the site?
 superuser: false